Amritanshu312/SocialXpress/README.md

 Personalize your profile or page with a custom banner.
 Add a unique touch to your SocialXpress presence with the ability to set a custom banner image.

 ### 8. User Info Page
-Get a comprehensive overview of your user information.
+Get a comprehensive overview of your or Others user information.
 The User Info page provides insights into your SocialXpress activity, making it easy to manage your profile.

 ## Installation

 1. Clone the repository.

-2. Install dependencies using `npm install`.
+2. Install dependencies using
+`npm install`

-3. Run the server using `npm start`.
+3. Run the server using
+`npm start`

 ## Usage

-1. Open the app in your browser.
+###1.
+Open the app in your browser.

-2. Sign in using your Google account.
+###2.
+Sign in using your Google account.

-3. Create a post by clicking on the "Add Post" button.
+###3.
+Create a post by clicking on the "Add Post" button.

-4. Delete a post by clicking on the "Delete" button.
+###4.
+Delete a post by clicking on the "Delete" icons.

-5. Compress an image by clicking on the "Compress" button.
-6. View your user info by clicking on the "User Info" button.
+###6.
+View your user info by clicking on Your profile image or others.

 ## Contributing